canonical/opensearch-operator/documentation/tutorials/1-2-setup-environment.md

 vm.swappiness = 60
 ```

 Note these variables so we can reset them later.
-Not doing so may have impacts on the machine's performances.
+Not doing so may have impacts on the host machine's performance.

-Set the kernel parameters to the new recommended values like so:
+Set the kernel parameters to the recommended values like so:

 ```bash
 sudo sysctl -w vm.max_map_count=262144 vm.swappiness=0 net.ipv4.tcp_retries2=5